ktadgh/Classical-Chess-Predictions/README.md

 ├───Database.ipynb - *The functions used to generate csvs from the pgns* \
 ├───NeuralNet - *Notebook containing the Neural Network* \
 ├───moves_process.py - *Functions to get game performance metrics*\
-├───images - contains the graphs included above\
+├───images - *Contains the graphs included above*\
 ├───README.md\
 ├───csvs\
 ├───pgns\